geddir2/OSSLab/lab4.md

 Without using all the resources you can to better your software itll lead to the downfall of your technology.

 ## 5
+Linux's copyleft switch to a GPL liscense allowed for it to be intergrated with GNU.
+The most important reason for them to switch the liscnese was the ability to monitize their creation.
+The original liscense they used prohibited the monitization of the code.
+With the switch they were allowed to monititze the code and was benifical to them.

 ## 6

 ## 7
+The Apache/BSD is best fit for companies.
+The GPL license makes any code derivied from a GPL code be realsed with a GPL liscense.
+This liscense allows for monitization.
+This could deter a business from altering a code base for profit as they will have to make their source code public.
+Making it best for the developer.
+Using the LGPL do not have to relist their modified software under the LGPL license, in fact it deosnt even need to be relisted.
+LGPL benefits developers.

 ## 8